-Melanie Davies is Professor of Diabetes Medicine at the University of Leicester and an Honorary Consultant Diabetologist at the University Hospitals of Leicester NHS Trust.
+Melanie Davies is Professor of Diabetes Medicine at the University of Leicester, and an Honorary Consultant Diabetologist at the University Hospitals of Leicester NHS Trust.
 She is also an NIHR Senior Investigator Emeritus and Director of the NIHR Leicester Biomedical Research Centre.
 Professor Davies’ research interests include the causes, screening, prevention, self-management and treatment of type 2 diabetes mellitus.
-She is an NIHR Senior Investigator and Director of the NIHR Leicester-Loughborough Diet, Lifestyle and Physical Activity Biomedical Research Unit.
-Professor Davies has published over 400 original articles in national and international peer-reviewed journals, such as The Lancet, The New England Journal of Medicine and the BMJ and has over £60M of peer review grant funding.
+Professor Davies has published over 500 original articles in national and international peer-reviewed journals, such as The Lancet, The New England Journal of Medicine and the BMJ, and has over £60m of peer-review grant funding.

-- Professor Majid Ezzati FMedSci, Professor of Global Environmental Health, Imperial College London
+- Professor Majid Ezzati FMedSci, Chair in Global Environmental Health, Imperial College London

 Majid Ezzati is Chair in Global Environmental Health at Imperial College London.
 He is also the Director of the Wellcome Trust-Imperial Centre for Global Health Research, and the Director of the WHO Collaborating Centre on NCD Surveillance and Epidemiology.
 He leads an interdisciplinary research programme in global health and the environment..
 He led the World Health Organization’s Comparative Risk Assessment Study, a multi-institution study that developed and applied a framework for consistent and comparable analysis of risk factors, which formed the scientific core of the World Health Report 2002: Reducing Risks, Promoting Healthy Life.
 Majid leads the NCD Risk Factor Collaboration (www.ncdrisc.org), a worldwide scientific collaboration to strengthen the evidence on the exposure to and health effects of NCD risk factors.

 - Professor Bruce Guthrie, Professor of Primary Care Medicine and Head of Population Health Sciences and Informatics College of Medicine and Veterinary Medicine, University of Edinburgh